icanhaspii/icanhaspii.github.io/README.md

 <img src="images/Base64_Screenshot 2023-11-08 172521.png">
 <BR>
 <BR>
-4. If you’re feeling really fancy, and you are playing a CTF, you can run the following to echo/print your decoded base64 in standard flag forma to your screent:
+4. If you’re feeling really fancy, and you are playing a CTF, you can run the following to echo/print your decoded b64 in standard flag format to your screent:
 <BR>
 echo "flag{$(echo 'Umlja19SMGxsM2Q=' | base64 -d)}"
 <BR>